vinodhalaharvi/wordpress/README.md

 ```

 ### Read the Makefile first.
 These instructions are for Mac OS x only.
 But you can change these to whatever else you happen to be running.

-Incase you don't have kubectl installed
+If gcloud is not installed then install if first. [https://cloud.google.com/sdk/downloads].
+Incase you don't have kubectl installed, run installs.
 ```
 make installs
 ```